 The scripting component of AQT allows you to run a set of SQL statements (and other AQT functions) without any prompting by AQT.
 This feature is useful for automating a series of queries and other functions.

-AQT scripting is available for many AQT functions: these are detailed in Scripting Functions.
+AQT scripting is available for many AQT functions: these are detailed in Scripting Commands.

-The general syntax of an AQT scripting statement is:
+The general syntax of an AQT scripting command is:

-All AQT scripting statements start with -- (two minus signs), which is SQL syntax for a comment.
-This means that you can run your script using some other script processor (eg. SQLPlus, DB2 CLP etc) and the AQT script statements will be ignored.
+All AQT scripting command start with -- (two minus signs), which is SQL syntax for a comment.
+This means that you can run your script using some other script processor (eg. SQLPlus, DB2 CLP etc) and the AQT script command will be ignored.

 If your parameter value contains a comma, blank, or some other special character, you should enclose the value in double-quotes.
 The double-quote is used by the AQT batch processor to delimit values.
 Example: